1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How does Adalimumab work?

-Yes, Adalimumab is also used to treat Crohn�s disease, psoriasis, ulcerative colitis, ankylosing spondylitis, and other autoimmune diseases.
+Adalimumab is also applied in treating Crohn 1/2 disease, psoriasis, ulcerative colitis, ankylosing spondylitis and other autoimmune diseases.

-Is Adalimumab safe during pregnancy?
+Is Adaliumab a safe agent in pregnancy?